Will Illinois cover the spread vs. Missouri? Betting Trends, Record ATS

 Additional Illinois Insights & Trends

-- Illinois has a 4-3 record against the spread and a 7-1 record overall when putting up more than 70.1 points.
+- When Illinois scores more than 70.1 points, it is 4-3 against the spread and 7-1 overall.

 Bet on this or any college basketball matchup at BetMGM